 - Add the egg and extracts and process until the dough comes together in a lump.

-- Scoop bits of dough out with a 1 1/2 inch cookie scoop and roll into a ball with your hands.
-Roll the dough in sprinkles, making sure to get them completely coated.
+- Scoop dough out with a medium (2 tablespoon) cookie scoop and roll into a ball with your hands.
+Roll the balls of dough in sprinkles, making sure to get them completely coated.

-- Bake, 2 inches apart, for 8 minutes.
-Let them cool for a minute on the cookie sheet and then transfer to a rack.
+- Place the balls of dough on a cookie sheet, 2 inches apart.
+Press down on each ball with the back of a drinking glass to flatten slightly.
+Bake for 8 minutes.
+Let them cool for a minute or two on the cookie sheet and then transfer to a rack to cool completely.

 Notes